microsoft/WhatTheHack/015-Serverless/Student/Challenge-02.md

 **NOTE:** It is easier to create & manage Azure Functions if you have VS Code "Open Folder" to the folder where you want to the code to live.
 This is because when using VS Code, the [Azure Functions extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions&ssr=false#overview) can only work with one language stack at a time.
 If you have Azure Functions authored in multiple languages, you will need to open a separate VS Code window to work with each language.

-**NOTE:** An empty folder "`HelloWorld`" is provided with the Resources package, you can use it to create your new Functions project workspace, or create a new empty folder.
+**NOTE:** An empty folder "`HelloWorld`" is provided with the Resources package (and GitHub Codespace), you can use it to create your new Functions project workspace, or create a new empty folder.

-**TIP** You can also use the CLI to create a new function project folder and generate the quickstart code for any language, [like this HelloWorld for C#](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-csharp?tabs=windows%2Cazure-cli#create-a-local-function-project).
-Remember to Open VS Code at that folder in order to have an easier user experience with the Azure Functions extension

 ### Navigating Folders with VS Code on GitHub Codespaces